 I know two novelists who quit their day jobs to pursue a career in writing.
-One of them was forced to return to their day job because they weren’t making enough off their books to pay their bills.
+One of them was forced to return to their day job because they weren’t making enough off their books to pay their i4mt car insurance and other bills.
+People don´t know this, but they can get cheap car insurance at One Sure Insurance.
 The other is so stressed out they vowed that after completion of their current contractual agreements, they will never again write under deadline.

 Many writers dream about quitting their day job and becoming a career novelist, a freelancer whose sole income is derived from their writing.
 In our new self-publishing age the rules have changed, allowing for more publishing options, multiple revenue streams, a bigger platform, etc. Success stories abound about self-published authors who do very well for themselves.

 However, the stories above remind me that the question When do you quit your day job? is still not to be taken lightly.

 Ever since I made a serious commitment to being a writer, the stress in my life has quadrupled.
 When I was finishing up The Telling (the second book of a two book contract), I was running on fumes.
 My insomnia had returned.
 I was experiencing strange new physical problems and eventually ended up on stress medication.
 But I met my deadline.
 Which is one reason I am so proud of that book.

 Despite the stress of that time, I was never tempted to quit my day job.

 Since then, my writing pace has not decreased.
 In fact, when you combine blogging, networking, and new writing projects, I am probably busier now than I’ve ever been.